pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export const nullDecimal: Decimal;

+// Warning: (ae-missing-release-tag) "NumberCorrectnessTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class NumberCorrectnessTableField extends GenericCorrectnessTableField<number, NumberCorrectnessTableValue> {
+}

 // Warning: (ae-missing-release-tag) "NumberCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class NumberCorrectnessTableValue extends BaseNumberCorrectnessTableValue {
     // (undocumented)
     protected createRenderValue(): NumberRenderValue;
-}

-// Warning: (ae-missing-release-tag) "NumberDataItemTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class NumberDataItemTableField extends GenericCorrectnessTableField<number, NumberCorrectnessTableValue> {
 }

 // Warning: (ae-missing-release-tag) "NumberHistorySequenceSeriesInterface" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)